JacekPad/FlightSearchApp/FlightSearch/README.md

 ## Description
 A Java 21 application used to search for available and compatible flights to create a flight route from departure airport to the arrival airport.
-Applicaiton uses Neo4J for storing flight related infomration and redis in-memory database for storing temporary data.
+Applicaiton uses Neo4J for storing flight related information and redis in-memory database for storing temporary data.
 Sample database can be created with liquibase and provided .json data files.

 ## Usecase
 Based on the users query parameters during flight route search, the application searches for the departure airport and performs depth-first search to find all available paths between departure and arrival airport, until maximum distance has been reached or until there are no compatibile flights found. <br>